Taxing the Invisible Transaction — TPTRP Foreign Entity Sales Tax Framework

 Wall One — The Seller Registration Gate (SOS + Comptroller Permit)

-Under the implementing bill (Section 6), the Secretary of State registration prerequisite is written into the Texas Business Organizations Code as a condition of market access.
-A foreign or out-of-state entity cannot lawfully do business in Texas without that registration, which is in turn tied to Comptroller permit status.
+Under the completed Act (Section 6), the Secretary of State registration prerequisite is written into the Texas Business Organizations Code as a condition of market access.
+A foreign or out-of-state entity cannot lawfully do business in Texas without a current SOS Authorization tied to a current Texas Tax Registration Certificate.
 An unregistered foreign entity therefore cannot enforce contracts in Texas courts, cannot sue Texas customers for non-payment, and cannot legally sustain Texas business relationships.
 This makes non-registration legally expensive for the seller — not merely inconvenient.

 Wall Two — The Texas Buyer Prohibition (Civil and Criminal Liability)

-Section 10 of the implementing bill creates a hard statutory prohibition: a Texas business is legally barred from transacting with an unregistered out-of-state or foreign entity when that entity should be collecting and remitting the Unified Transaction Tax.
-The Texas buyer has an affirmative verification duty — before transacting, it must confirm the vendor holds a valid Texas Comptroller permit.
+Section 10 of the completed Act creates a hard statutory prohibition: a Texas business is legally barred from transacting with an out-of-state or foreign entity unless that entity holds both a current SOS Authorization and a current Texas Tax Registration Certificate.
+The Texas buyer has an affirmative verification duty — before transacting, it must confirm the vendor appears as currently registered in the Public Foreign Entity Registry, and lack of knowledge of the vendor’s non-compliance is not a defense.
+There is no use-tax self-assessment alternative: a buyer that transacts with an unregistered vendor is in violation regardless of any subsequent attempt to self-assess or remit use tax.
 If it transacts anyway, it owes the uncollected tax plus interest, and faces escalating civil penalties: 25% of tax liability for a first violation, 50% for a second, and 100% for a third or subsequent violation.
 Its own Comptroller permit can be suspended for up to 12 months for first violations.
+A foreign national operating a Texas business under an E-1 or E-2 treaty visa with a physical Texas place of business is classified as Texas-domiciled, not as a remote seller, and is not subject to this prohibition.

 Section 12 adds criminal exposure for any officer or director who knowingly directs a Texas business to transact with an unregistered foreign entity: a Class B misdemeanor if total tax liability does not exceed $5,000, and a Class A misdemeanor if it does.
 This reaches the decision-makers personally — not just the corporate entity — which gives the prohibition real deterrent force.